webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Robot-Fighter.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/Mid
-- Ability/Categories/ATTACK SKILL
+- Ability/Categories/Attack-Skill
-- Ability/Categories/PROTECTION
+- Ability/Categories/Protection
 ---

 ## Robot Fighter
 When fighting a robot or intelligent machine, you are trained in attacks and defense.
 Enabler.